 The ‘Independent Body Examining Additional Working Hours (HRA) in the Public Service’ was established under the Building Momentum public service agreement, which is currently in place.
 It was tasked with making recommendations to address the additional working time introduced for many civil and public servants under the 2013 Haddington Road Agreement.

-The Body is chaired by Kieran Mulvey, the former chief executive of the Workplace Relations Commission (WRC).
-It also includes two union nominees, two management nominees, and two independent experts nominated by the Minister for Public Expenditure and Reform.
+The Body was chaired by Kieran Mulvey, the former chief executive of the Workplace Relations Commission (WRC).
+It also included two union nominees, two management nominees, and two independent experts nominated by the Minister for Public Expenditure and Reform.

-The Building Momentum agreement includes a commitment that the Body would report by the end of 2021.
+The Building Momentum agreement included a commitment that the Body would report by the end of 2021.
 As its report was still being finalised at the end of 2021, the Body issued its recommendations to the parties in early January 2022.
 The full report was published in shortly and the Government accepted its findings in mid-April 2022.
 A civil service circular (Circular 14/2022) giving effect to the Body’s findings was published at the end of May 2022 and takes effect on 1st July 2022.

 What did the Independent Body recommend?

 The Independent Body recommended that working time be restored to pre-Haddington Road agreement (HRA) levels for virtually all civil servants, public servants and non-commercial State agency staff in grades where working hours were increased in 2013.
 However, it added that there should be a standardised minimum full-time working week of 35 hours across the public service.
 (See also ‘are any grades excluded from the recommendation?’ below).

 Part-time staff, job-sharers and others with flexible working arrangements in the affected grades will have their working time reduced on a pro-rata basis.